bartoszgebarowski/Chrome-rock-band/README.md

 Actual:

-The website works as expected and the form is not being submitted
+The website works as expected, and the form is not being submitted

 _Scenario 4: Missing email input_

 Steps to test:
 1. Navigate to [Chrome Rock Band: Contact face page](https://bartoszgebarowski.github.io/chrome-rock-band/contact.html)
-2. Input following data:
+2. Input the following data:
     * Name: John
     * Surname: Doe
     * Feedback: optional